About This Program

 Dr. Anupam Batra, MD, FRCPC

-Dr. Anupam Batra joined Cambridge Memorial Hospital (CMH) as a Staff Medical Oncologist in May 2019 and will be joining the Grand River Regional Cancer Center in March 2021.
-He is also Head of the Clinical Trials Unit at CMH and Principal Investigator for a number of industry-sponsored and academic clinical trials.
+Dr. Anupam Batra joined Cambridge Memorial Hospital (CMH) as a Consultant Medical Oncologist in May 2019 and the Grand River Regional Cancer Center (GRRCC) in March 2021.
+He is Division Head for Oncology and leads the Clinical Trials Unit at CMH.
+He is a Qualified Investigator for a number of industry-sponsored and Canadian Cancer Trials Group studies.
 Dr. Batra is an Associate Clinical Professor at McMaster University in the Department of Oncology.

 He is a Diplomat of the American Board of Internal Medicine, Geriatric Medicine and Medical Oncology, and holds specialty certifications in Internal Medicine and Medical Oncology from the Royal College of Physicians and Surgeons of Canada.